 A versatile singer with a warm and sensual voice, Ghislaine Deschambault is recognized for her musicality, enchanting stage presence and daring explorations of new performance modes.
 The mezzo-soprano can be frequently heard in recital and concert in repertoire ranging from medieval to contemporary music.

-She was acclaimed for her performance of La Porte by José Évangelista, a monodrama for voice and percussionist, presented by Chants Libres in Montreal.
-With Ensemble ALKEMIA, she has presented numerous programs that include forgotten musical gems, new works as well as classics, spanning more than thousand years of repertoire : En revenant... folklores revisités, Il Cortegiano, Cirque Musical (Festival Montréal Baroque) and Mystères.
+She was acclaimed for her performance of La Porte by José Evangelista, a monodrama for voice and percussionist, presented by Chants Libres in Montreal.
+With Ensemble ALKEMIA, she has presented numerous programs that include forgotten musical gems, new works as well as classics, spanning more than thousand years of repertoire : En revenant... folklores revisités, Amor y Guerra, Carpe Diem, Il Cortegiano, Cirque Musical and Mystères.
 She was the featured vocalist in Perspectives d'Hildegarde, an innovative concert in which 8 composers and 4 musicians revisited the mystic's life and history through eight musical miniatures.